Statement on Equal Opportunity

 Each School and Yale College has a senior administrator assigned as a Title IX coordinator to resolve complaints and address issues of gender-based discrimination and sexual misconduct within that school.
 Additionally, Valarie Stanley, director of the University's Office for Equal Opportunity Programs, serves as the University's Title IX coordinator for employees (including both staff members and faculty).
 All coordinators report to Deputy Provost Spangler.
 Their responsibilities include:

 - Tracking and monitoring incidents, including sex discrimination and sexual misconduct;

 - Ensuring that the University responds effectively to each complaint; and

 - Where appropriate, conducting investigations of particular situations.

-Coordinators will provide information on all options for complaint resolution.
+Coordinators are knowledgeable about, and will provide information on, all options for complaint resolution.
 They also work closely with the Sexual Harassment and Assault Response & Education Center (SHARE), the University-Wide Committee on Sexual Misconduct (UWC), and the Yale Police Department (YPD).

 Statement on Sexual Harassment